anilabraham-IT/IntuneEDU/IntuneEDU/edu-settings-ios.md

 ## Configuration options
 Many settings in Intune for Educations are configured to **Block** or **Allow**.
 For some settings, **Not configured** is an option.
 When toggled to **Not Configured**, the device will either:
-* Use the default setting
+* Use the default setting.
-* Allow the device user (student or teacher) to customize the setting from their device
+* Allow the device user (student or teacher) to customize the setting from their device.

 > [!NOTE]
 > User, app, and device settings differ from [tenant settings](edu-tenant-general-settings.md).
 Tenant settings target the subscription and management settings at the organization's administrative level.